 Graduate assistantships pay students a stipend to work up to 20 hours within the University setting.
 Tasks can range from administrative office work to grading class assignments to teaching a class to analyzing data.
 The tasks, stipend amount, and number of hours may vary.

-Additional assistantships are frequently made available in August-October and throughout the semester.
+Applicants interested in graduate assistantships should apply to the MPH program early (January or February) for fullest consideration.
+Students are automatically considered for Department assistantships, if available, upon being accepted into the program.
+Open assistantships within the Department of Public Health Sciences are typically decided upon in April.
+Additional assistantships are frequently made available in August-October and throughout the year.
 There are also assistantships offered through other departments within the college and across campus.
 You can find open graduate assistantships and learn more about holding a position here.

 Meet some current MPH students who hold different positions in the Department of Public Health Science and around the university…

-Victoria Jercich is a 1st year MPH Student.
+Victoria Jercich is a 2nd year MPH Student.
 She is graduate assistant in Department of Public Health Sciences with Dr. Jan Warren-Findlow.

 - What do your responsibilities include?
 I update the MPH website (i.e. Internship Profiles page), assist with program marketing (newsletter, open house), and other miscellaneous assignments involving the MPH program.

-Gabrielle Purick is a 1st year MPH student who is a Residential Graduate Assistant for Housing and Residence Life.
+Gabrielle Purick is a 2nd year MPH student who is a Residential Graduate Assistant for Housing and Residence Life.

-What do your responsibilities include?
+- What do your responsibilities include?
 I supervise Resident Advisors, serve as on-call member for campus for several weekdays and weekends throughout the semester, serve as adviser for Hall Council, monitor student development, and ultimately ensure that the Residence Hall is a safe, healthy, and respectful environment for all residents.

-Why do you enjoy having an assistanship?
+- Why do you enjoy having an assistanship?
 This position is great for being involved directly in a community.
 The staff and community support is tangible and this position offers a great way to impact the lives of students on campus.
 You will learn valuable team development skills, conflict resolution strategies, and supervisory experience.
 Also... free housing!

-Robert Talam is a 1st year MPH student who works as a teaching assistant in the Department of Public Health Sciences for Dr. Pilar Zuber.
+Robert Talam is a 2nd year MPH student who works as a teaching assistant in the Department of Public Health Sciences for Dr. Pilar Zuber.

 - What do your responsibilities include?
 I grade assignments, teach, and work on special projects.

 - Why do you enjoy having an assistanship?
-The position greatly helps with getting along with daily living expenses and also the kind of experience you get helps build you as a person in terms of organization, public speaking, etc.
+The position greatly helps with getting along with daily living expenses and also the kind of experience you get helps to build you as a person in terms of organization, public speaking, etc.